DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/08expensivewebsitethickinterface.md

 Today, there are a lot of open-source templates ready to represent a subject in the best possible way.
 They come in various structures and styles—the amount there is to choose from accommodates most user’s taste in the current market.
-While some are hiding in the gutter of the internet, a lot of them are included in the hosting package, ready to be installed.
+While some are hidden in the gutter of the internet, a lot of them are included in the hosting package, ready to be installed.
 They come with pre-filled information that the user modifies to their businesses: